hymj55/DSA-Challenge/README.md

 ### DataStructure_Algorithm_Challenge 🚀
-This repository is my personal learning journey for **Data Structures and Algorithms (DSA)**.
+This repository documents my personal learning journey in **Data Structures and Algorithms (DSA)** as part of the Computer Programming and Analysis program at Conestoga College.

-I will practice step by step in **Python**, committing all code examples and exercises here.
+All code is written in **Python** and reflects concepts practiced during class, assignments, and independent study.

 #### 📚 Goals
-- Strengthen my understanding of **basic data structures**
+- Build a strong foundation in **core data structures**
 - Practice implementing **algorithms from scratch**
-- Improve **problem-solving skills**
+- Improve **problem-solving and logical thinking**
-- **Commit my practice code regularly and improve step by step!**
+- Track my learning progress through **regular Git commits**

 #### 🛠 Languages & Tools
 - Python
-- PyCharm CE
+- PyCharm Community Edition

 #### Topics Covered
+- Big-O Notation
 - Arrays
 - Linked Lists
-- Stacks
+- Stacks & Queues
-- Queues
+- Recursion
+- Sorting & Searching Algorithms
 - Trees
+- Hash Tables
 - Graphs

-- Sorting & Searching
+#### Projects (Academic)
+- City Emergency Routing (Python)
+- Bookstore System (Python)
+> Each project folder contains a mini README with project overview, features

 #### 🌟 Notes
-This repo is purely for **practice and learning**.
-Feel free to check my progress or suggest improvements!
+- This repository is **for learning and practice purposes**
+- Some code follows **class exercises**, while others are extended or modified independently
+- Code may evolve over time as I refactor and improve my understanding

+Feedback and suggestions are always welcome 🙂